Mission, Philosophy and Scope

 CTC has a bilingual staff member who can be scheduled to work with our therapists during an initial evaluation to help us communicate with families and to help us differentiate between typical bilingual development and communication impairment.
 We do not offer regular therapy services in languages other than English.

-Speakers of Languages Other than English & Spanish
+Speakers of Languages Other Than English And Spanish

-You have a right to understand the information being shared with you about your child or loved one.
+You have a right to understand the information being shared with you.
 We will endeavor to find a translator if at all possible.